 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review US-CERT Vulnerability Note VU#886582 and implement any necessary workarounds to help mitigate the risk until a fix is available from the product vendor.
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risks.

-US-CERT encourages users and administrators to review VMware security advisory VMSA-2010-0007 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware security advisory VMSA-2010-0018 and apply any necessary updates to help mitigate the risks.

 The Internet Systems Consortium (ISC) has released three advisories to address multiple vulnerabilities affecting BIND.